Getting Started with Zero Trust Access Management Trust Begins with Secure Identity

 Simplifying identity for users and admins

 In eight months, Okta helped the GitLab team transform the way everyone at the company accesses their work.
-With Okta single sign-on and Okta adaptive multi- factor authentication, the team standardized the access and authentication process and dramatically simplified IAM.
+With Okta single sign-on and Okta adaptive multi- factor authentication, the team standardised the access and authentication process and dramatically simplified IAM.

 In the process, they reduced the IT friction the company was experiencing, so business leaders could adopt new technologies easily without adding risk.
 GitLab instituted an “MFA by default” policy and quickly achieved universal adoption.
 They enabled Okta ThreatInsights and Risk-Based Authentication, adding more authentication steps for high-risk applications.